What is ovulation?

 It's impossible to determine from your BBT curve whether you ovulated at night or in the morning.
 We can't even be 100% sure of the day with the BBT curve.
 Once there is a typical rise in the temperature, all we can say is that ovulation probably happened about 24-36 hours prior to that rise.

-If I bleed, does it mean I ovulate?
+If I get my period, does it always mean I ovulate?

 Bleeding in and by itself is not always a good enough confirmation of ovulation.
 It's possible to have vaginal bleeding without ovulation.
 Your regular menstrual periods come every 21-35 days and last on average three to six days, but you can have vaginal bleeding even if you don't ovulate; without regular ovulation, your menstrual periods are usually not as regular as those periods that follow ovulation.
 For irregular cycles, supplements such as FertilAid for Women can help promote hormonal balance and cycle regularity.